atrtnkw/bseemp/README.md

 conditions include 10^6 binary stars with Z=2e-04.
 If you use them as initial conditions of popbin2.bonn/popbin2.geneva, you will calculate 100Gyr evolution of the 10^6 binary stars.
-The binary initial conditions follow the Kroupa's IMF for the primary stellar masses, and Sana et al. (2012) binary models for the distributions of mass ratios, periods, and eccentricities.
+The binary initial conditions follow the Kroupa (2001)'s IMF for the primary stellar masses, and Sana et al. (2012)'s binary models for the distributions of mass ratios, periods, and eccentricities.
 If you want to change the binary initial conditions, please edit the file "input.dat".
 You can change the number of binary stars, metallicities, IMFs, binary parameters, and so on.
 The detail explanation will be described in https://github.com/atrtnkw/bseemp/tree/main/doc/ms.pdf later.